Black Friday and Cyber Monday 2019 in Singapore: The best deals on tech & more

 With Christmas just around the corner, Black Friday 2019 is a great chance to stock up on tech gifts, for yourself and for others, so you're sure to get them delivered in time and you won't be spending nearly as much on them either.

 Here at TechRadar, we're trawling through all the latest and greatest deals online and hand-picking the cream of the crop for you.
-So stay tuned to this page if you want to save on big ticket tech, or check out our regular Singapore tech deals page in the meantime.
+So stay tuned to this page if you want to save on big ticket tech.

 - Be sure to check out Amazon Singapore's Black Friday 2019 sales as well